 Except as provided below, no high school or middle school students shall use, have in view, or have on their person or in their personal belongings during the instructional day (from the beginning school bell until the dismissal bell) any wireless communication and/or electronic device, including but not limited to cell phones, laser pointers, paging devices, two-way radios, iPods, any devices possessing photographic capabilities, CD/MP3 players, electronic games, PDAs, Bluetooth devices, or other communication and/or electronic devices not specified capable of the same or similar functions.
 All such devices must be stored in locked cars or locked lockers during the instructional day.
-Devices in lockers must be in the "off"
+Devices in lockers must be in the "off" position and shall be stored in such a manner as to make them inaccessible during the instructional day.

 High school and/or middle school students, with permission from their principal, may have wireless communication and/or electronic devices in their possession on yellow school buses.
 However, all such devices must be in the "off" position and shall be stored in such a manner as to make them inaccessible during the bus ride.
-The use of such devices on white activity buses is at the discretion of the sponsor/coach in charge of the white activity bus.
+The use of such devices on white activity buses is at the discretion of the sponsor/coach in charge of the white activity buse.